eschlot/WiiStep/README.md

 make
 ```

-After the (noisy) build completes, there will be two *important* files in the
+After the build completes, there will be two *important* files in the
 build directory: